Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **MaskTune: Mitigating Spurious Correlations by Forcing to Explore;** Saeid Asgari Taghanaki et al
 - **On Feature Learning in the Presence of Spurious Correlations;** Pavel Izmailov et al
 - **Finding Dataset Shortcuts with Grammar Induction;** Dan Friedman et al
+- **Are All Spurious Features in Natural Language Alike?
+An Analysis through a Causal Lens;** Nitish Joshi et al

 ## NLP for Social Good